coder/coder/docs/quickstart/google-cloud-platform.md

 ## Run Coder

-For this tutorial, we will run Coder as a System service.
+For this tutorial, we will run Coder as a `systemd` service.
 You can run Coder in [a multitude of different ways](https://coder.com/docs/coder-oss/latest/install).

 First, edit the `coder.env` file to enable `CODER_TUNNEL` by setting the value to true with the following command: